seanbaxter/circle/new-circle/README.md

 With much of C++'s foundation gone, how will Carbon achieve a high level of interoperability?
 As a separate toolchain, I don't think it's possible.

 Overload resolution is a crucial part of C++.
 You can't use any Standard Library types or algorithms without it.
 Everything is overloaded.
 Carbon doesn't do overload resolution.
 How does a Carbon code call into C++ code?
-That overload resolution knowledge has reside somewhere.
+That overload resolution knowledge has to reside somewhere.

 In my experience, an architecture with two separate type systems and two separate ASTs will prove irreconcilable.